PMO Roles and Responsibilities: The Ultimate Guide

 Alternatively, if the goal is better risk management, the PMO can establish guidelines for identifying, categorizing, and mitigating risks.
 Therefore, setting goals helps PMOs to consolidate their efforts and ensure success.

-Read More: What is Enterprise Risk Management?
+Want to know more about risk management?
+Continue reading: What is Enterprise Risk Management?
 9 Key Steps to Implement

 Recruit the Right Project Management Professionals